 After the hike, we stopped at a roadside cafe for a bite to eat.

-It was the hottest day of our vacation the day we completed this hike with temperatures reaching 28°C / 83°F.
+It was the hottest day of our vacation on the day we completed this hike, with temperatures reaching 28°C / 83°F.

 The hike begins at the trailhead with a super steep walk up the gravel road to what appears to be a small upper parking lot.

-The hike sets off at the big stone in the corner of the upper parking lot.
-The trail is flat for about three seconds and then the incline begins.
+The hike begins at the big stone in the corner of the upper parking lot.
+The trail is flat for about three seconds, and then the incline begins.
 Fun.

-It’s a long, uphill slog that is mentally exhausting more than anything.
+It’s a long, uphill slog that is mentally exhausting.
 I estimate that 90% of the hike to the troll’s tongue was at an incline.
-There’s no break from the incline, it just keeps coming!
+There’s no break from the incline.
+It just keeps coming!

-I was thankful to whoever laid the planks because I hate walking in wet shoes and socks.
+I was thankful to whoever laid the planks because I don’t like walking in wet shoes and socks.

 At the 30-minute mark, we found ourselves next to a big boulder on the edge of the mountain overlooking the fjord.
 I declared victory that we had reached the end of the hike.

 I really wanted that point to be the end of the hike.
-I was hot and for whatever reason, I was finding the hike more difficult than it should have been.
+I was hot, and for whatever reason, I found the hike more difficult than it should have been.

 We drank some water and continued on the trail down the mountainside and around the corner.